- 1 tsp coriander seeds

 A seasoning often used in Vietnamese and Thai cooking.
 In Vietnam it is usually made from shrimp…

-- 2 fat red chilli, deseeded and thinly sliced
+- 2 fat red chillies, deseeded and thinly sliced

 - 3 garlic cloves, thinly sliced